alexclaydon/Bunjiland/Documentation/Technical/ARCHITECTURE.md

 I did consider making use of Unreal Engine's `HUD` class, but it didn't really seem that useful to me, seeming to favour non-interactive UI's, for starters, but also having a weird API.
 Instead, having encapsulated UI logic into a separate actor component that lives on the player allows, I hope, for better modularity and perhaps even re-use across projects or with multiplayer.

+### UI Controls

+UI widgets should in principle be instantiated by the player controller, which also then sets focus on the created widget.
+It then stands back and lets that widget (or usually, if it is a series of nested widgets, the base widget) perform logic inherent to that interface, while remaining available to catch events dispatched upwards by such widgets, if necessary.

+Most base widgets (or just the widget, if there is only one) needs to ensure the following two things upon construction:

+- that keyboard focus (which bears also on controller focus) is set to the appropriate widget (usually a button, checkbox or other `bIsFocusable` element); and
+- that a "listen for input action" consumes any key press of the same key that instantiated the widget and uses it to destroy itself.

+The rest of the widget's logic should concern the showing and hiding of sub-widgets, the dispatch of events and the calling of public functions on other in-game objects (such as game instance - for example, to call the load and save functions on that object) as is appropriate.

+There are exceptions, of course: the start menu doesn't need to listen for any corresponding input event because it will by design only be removed from the screen automatically when a game is started or loaded; most HUD elements won't actually need keyboard focus as they're not, in principle, designed to be interacted with.

 ## Inventory System

 Any entity that has the ability to hold items must have an `AC_InventoryHandler` attached to it.
 That includes the player and, for now, any chests or other in-level containers (currently only `BP_Container01`).
 Each container must also have - and implement - the `BI_InteractionInterface` in order for player to interact with it.
 I assume that in future, any NPCs (effectively containers) with whom you trade must also have and implement it.
 Any pickup (currently there is only one, the prototypical `BP_Pickup01`) must also have and implement `BP_InteractionInterface` (for the avoidance of doubt, it does not require an `AC_InventoryHandler`).